graemeerickson/ERIGRASDE003/README.md

 The implemented solution writes a 'True' boolean to the user's LocalStorage once authorized with Goodreads, and each time the Quotes page is visited, the app (a) checks LocalStorage for that boolean or if it doesn't exist, then (b) it checks if the URL path contains a '1' indicating that the user has been authorized.
 The loophole with this approach is that a savvy user could manually navigate directly to the '/quotes/1' route to access the quotes without authenticating with Goodreads.
 ## How to Test
 Explore the app!

+* First make sure you have node and npm installed on your machine and run the command *npm install* within the app directory to install all required packages.
 * Start with the Home page and verify that there is text encouraging the user to click the Facebook posts and Goodreads quotes links in the navbar.
 * Click the 'Expedia on Facebook' nav link and verify that [the 8 most recent Expedia Facebook posts](https://www.facebook.com/pg/expedia/posts/ "the 8 most recent Expedia Facebook posts") are displayed.
 * Click the 'Quotes' nav link and verify that you're first met with a Goodreads login button.
 Click through and enter valid login credentials.
 If invalid, Goodreads will re-prompt.
 If valid, verify that the user is properly redirected back to the Quotes page (via '/quotes/:id') route, and that [the top 10 Mark Twain quotes](https://www.goodreads.com/author/quotes/1244.Mark_Twain "the top 10 Mark Twain quotes") are displayed.